OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

         {
 ```

+# Missinig important activity
+1. Loading Multilangua resources [Next release]
+2. Building DNN package via visual studio on Release build.
+(I need to tested, sholud work this tempalte is from Torsten Weggen - bitboxx)

 # Reference
-This project is made from these important resources:
+This project is just an avolution or code encapsulation made from these important resources by Torsten Weggen and Danile Mettler:

 `<link>` : http://www.bitboxx.net/Blog/Post/525/DNN-module-development-with-Angular-2-Part-7#/